Replace SingleLiveEvent with kotlin Channel / Flow

 Everything seemed to be working fine until I tested a configuration change that recreates my Activity.
 After that, the action is not executed anymore 😔

-The Channel attached to the Activity lifecycle coroutine scope is canceled when Activity.onDestroy()
+The Channel attached to the Activity lifecycle coroutine scope is canceled when Activity.onDestroy() is called as a side effect of coroutine context cancellation.

 Solution